 Build up an appetite and visit The Big Texan Steak Ranch for a meal of a lifetime!
 The Big Texan Steak Ranch is known as the number one steak house in Texas for its famous 72 oz steak dinner.
 Yes, 72 ounces!

-Guests can enter the steak challenge where they have to eat a shrimp cocktail, baked potato, salad, a roll with butter, and of course, the 72oz steak all within one hour.
+Guests can enter the steak challenge where they have to eat a shrimp cocktail, baked potato, salad, a roll with butter, and of course, the 72oz steak in one hour.
 If you complete the challenge, your meal is FREE!
 Fail to complete the challenge, and you must pay the full $72 dollars.
 Did I mention you have to also complete this on stage in front of everyone?!?!

 Caprock Canyons State Park